2bllw8/anemo/README.md

   - Password for locking access to the files
 - Import content using the share Android functionality

+## Threat model

+Anemo stores files in its private data directory (`/data/data/exe.bbllw8.anemo`) and can be configured to require a password before you can view these files.
+It does not encrypt the files, instead relying on your device's [native storage encryption](https://source.android.com/docs/security/features/encryption/file-based) to keep files safe from someone who can access your internal storage chip.
+You can check whether your device is encrypted under Settings &rarr; Security &rarr; More/Other.
+This encryption is only effective if you have an authentication method on your lock screen such as a PIN, password, fingerprint, etc.

+Besides hardware attacks, only a few system processes can access the private data directory unless you granted something like root access to an app or process.
+In that case, anyone who can get root in some way (such as with `adb shell su`) can also access the files.

+The password that you configure is hashed using SHA-256 (in [LockStore.java](https://github.com/2bllw8/anemo/blob/main/app/src/main/java/exe/bbllw8/anemo/lock/LockStore.java#L184)).

 ## Download

 Get the apk from [latest](https://github.com/2bllw8/anemo/releases/latest) release tag or